(Updated March 2023)

 To research currently covered medications, see the Tricare formulary list here: https://tricare.mil/CoveredServices/Pharmacy/Drugs

 Who Is Eligible?

 - People under age 65 with certain disabilities

 - People with end-stage renal disease (ESRD)

 Although the age for full Social Security payments has increased, the age for Medicare entitlement has not changed; it continues to be age 65.

-If you already receive benefits from Social Security, you will automatically receive Part A and be enrolled in Part B starting the first day of the month you turn 65.
+If you are in receipt of Social Security benefits at least 4 months before turning 65, you will be automatically enrolled in Medicare Part A and Part B starting the first day of the month you turn 65.

-For detailed cost information on Medicare programs, go to this Medicare page: https://www.medicare.gov/your-medicare-costs/part-b-costs/part-b-costs.html
+For detailed cost information on Medicare programs, go to this Medicare webpage: https://www.medicare.gov/your-medicare-costs/part-b-costs/part-b-costs.html

-If you miss the initial enrollment period, you cannot enroll in Medicare until open enrollment, and you will be charged a penalty.
+If you miss the initial enrollment period, you cannot enroll in Medicare until the open enrollment period (Jan.
+1 until March 31); coverage will not begin until July 1, and you will be charged a permanent penalty.